ascsn/pybmc/docs/usage.md

     )
     ```

-For standard cases where all models share the same domain:
+For cases where all models share the same domain:

 ```python
 # Split the data into training, validation, and test sets